kubernetes/community/communication/moderation.md

     do not need to wait for review or approval if an egregious violation has occurred.
 Make a judgement call based on our Code of Conduct and Values (see below).
-  - Removing a bad actor or content from the medium is preferable to letting it sit there.
+  - Removing a bad actor or content from the medium is required, do NOT let it sit there.
 - Abide by the documented tasks and actions required of moderators.
 - Ensure that the Kubernetes [Code of Conduct] is in effect on all official